BogdanRosca/bogdan-rosca/api-test-automation/README.md

 ## Project Structure
 To maintain a clean and scalable solution, I implemented a clear separation between tests and their dependencies.
 This architecture follows industry best practices for test automation frameworks and ensures maintainability, and scalability through architecture principles like: separation of concerns, modular design, environments and configuration management.
+Tests are organised following a three steps structure (data preparation, request, assertions) and where relevant the `@pytest.mark.parametrize` decorator was used for testing combinations.

 ```
 api-test-automation/